 Then we received an invite from friends to attend their wedding.
 Destination Portugal.
 Fall 2019.
 RSVP… count us in!

 Talk about stars aligning.
 Not only was the destination perfect, but while we’d originally planned to visit in the summer, we weren’t looking forward to the heat and crowds of summer, so a late September timeframe was perfection.
 Then the realization that the wedding would be at an ocean-side fort had us beyond excited.
 Could this get any better?!

 So much to see… too little time…

 Portugal’s landmass is not huge, but with a short 10 days there, and a lot of ‘must see’ spots on our list, we had a lot of country to cover.
 So, we got going the morning after we arrived.
-Jet-lag be damned!
+Who cares about Jet-lag!